 You need a degree, and a postgraduate qualification in art therapy approved by the British Association of Art Therapists (BAAT).

-Queen Margaret University in Edinburgh offers an MSc in Art Psychotherapy.
-For entry you need a degree in fine art, design or similar, or a degree in psychology, social work, nursing or teaching, plus a portfolio of artwork.
+Queen Margaret University in Edinburgh offers an MSc in Art Psychotherapy (International).
+For entry you need a degree in visual arts.
+A degree in psychology, social work, nursing or teaching will be considered if supported by a substantial portfolio of artwork.

 Entry requirements for degree courses are 4-5 Highers, usually including Art and Design.

-You should ideally have one year's full time work experience in a health care, community or youth work setting.
+You should ideally have one year's work experience or voluntary work in a health care, community or youth work setting.

 When you complete the postgraduate course in art therapy you gain membership of the BAAT and UK state registration with the Health and Care Professions Council (HCPC).
 You need this to work in the National Health Service (NHS) or with a local authority.